 They can occur at the back or underside of the heel bone around the ligaments and tendons of the foot, where they are attached to the bone.

 An inferior calcaneal spur develops under the sole and is associated with inflammation of the plantar fascia but may also be associated with ankylosing spondylitis esp in children.
-This causes localised tenderness and pain made worse by stepping down on the heel, is worse in the morning on first stepping your heel on the floor and also increases on walking.
+This causes localized tenderness and pain made worse by stepping down on the heel, is worse in the morning on first stepping your heel on the floor and also increases on walking.
 You may not be able to bear weight on the afflicted heel comfortably.
 Running, walking, or lifting heavy weight may exacerbate the pain.

 Treatment is designed –